“Connecting People Together”

 The group’s activities are varied and are tailored to meet the needs of its participants.
 A dedicated team of staff and volunteers offer people support, reassurance, understanding, guidance, encouragement and emotional support.

-The Activity Hub is truly person centred; offering a ‘Pick n Mix’ variety of activities to suite the need of the person attending.
+The Activity Hub is truly person centred; offering a ‘Pick n Mix’ variety of activities to suit the need of the person attending.
 Individual or group activities are on offer which helps people to gain confidence and to learn new skills to help them with their personal development and recovery.

 Anxiety, depression and feelings of isolation are improved by regularly meeting new people and learning to form healthy and lasting friendships.
 Our regular consultation meetings allow users to suggest new activities, give us feedback and/or propose service enhancing changes.